hageyahhoo/Agile2020/Agile2020.md

 For the smooth start of SET activities, I did the following actions.

 #### 1. GATHER INFORMATION WITH PRODUCT DISCOVERY
-To clarify objective, missions, and responsibilities of SET, I utilized the idea of [Product Discovery](http://productdiscoverycanvas.com/tag/david-hussman/) taught by [David Hussman](https://twitter.com/davidhussman) for gathering necessary information.
+To clarify objective, missions, and responsibilities of SET, I utilized the idea of "Product Discovery" [5] taught by David Hussman for gathering necessary information.

 At first, I analyzed our services and products.
-I utilized static code analysis tool named [SonarQube](https://www.sonarqube.org/) to know the code coverage and technical debts for each service.
+I utilized static code analysis tool named "SonarQube" [6] to know the code coverage and technical debts for each service.
 I also added simple unit and integration test scripts to know behavior of the products.
-Test scripts are good for understanding software under test (*).
+Test scripts are good for understanding software under test [7].

 Next, I focused on analyzing "outage reports".
 "Outage reports" mean both postmortem meetings and published reports.
 They are a treasure-trove of information we need to solve.
 I was able to know causes of outages, impact on sales and profits, and problematic products through these reports.
-I understood that public APIs provided for external users, and `Sticker Shop` were the most problematic products.
-Additionally, I found that reducing MTTR (Mean Time to Repair) would be an impactful solution as the first step.
+I understood that public APIs provided for external users, and `Sticker Shop`, were the most problematic products.
+Additionally, I found that reducing "MTTR" (Mean Time to Repair) would be an impactful solution as the first step.

 Moreover, I talked stakeholders like developers, QA persons, Product Managers, senior managers, and executives to hear their concerns and troubles directly and beyond silos.
 Stakeholders' worries are also a treasure-trove of information to improve.
 Through these conversations, I understood that they had lots of non-verbalized problems.
 I also learned that verbalizing problems through direct and honest conversations is critical for discovering real needs, shared understanding, and collaborations beyond silos.
 <br />